jmeyer24/SuperAwesomeFractalExplorer/README.md

 Here we can list the TODOs for future implementation goals

+* take a look at XAOS Fractal Zoomer?!
 * interactive color palette for individual design
 * screenshot tool
 	+ what do we need?